Updated on December 16th, 2022 by Aristofanis Papadatos

 BHP Group (BHP)

-BHP traces its roots back to 1851 and a tin mine on a small island in Indonesia, called Billiton.
-Today, it is an exploration and production giant in the metals and mining industry, and is headquartered in Melbourne, Australia.
-BHP explores, produces, and processes oil, iron ore, metallurgical coal, and copper.
+BHP traces its roots back to 1851 and a tin mine on a small island in Indonesia called Billiton.
+Today, it is an exploration and production giant in the metals and mining industry and is headquartered in Melbourne, Australia.
+BHP explores, produces, and processes iron ore, metallurgical coal, and copper.

-The company has a diversified production portfolio.
-Approximately 64% of EBITDA in fiscal 2020 was derived from Iron Ore production, 19% from Copper, 10% from Petroleum and 7% from Coal.
+The company has a diversified product portfolio.
+Approximately 53% of EBITDA in fiscal 2021 was derived from Iron Ore production, 21% from Copper, and 26% from Coal.

 Click here to download our most recent Sure Analysis report on BHP Group (preview of page 1 of 3 shown below):